ucdrstdenis/ECS150-Project1/README.md

 The RunCommand() routine does 3 things:
 1) Performs initial layer of command checking.
 2) Parses the command into a ***char array, based on the pipe '|' characters.
-For example, the command "ls -la|grep common> outfile" would be transformed into "{{"ls","-la",NULL},{"grep", "common", ">", "outfile", NULL},NULL}.
+For example, if the command "ls -la|grep common> outfile" would be transformed into "{{"ls","-la",NULL},{"grep", "common", ">", "outfile", NULL},NULL}.
 This is done with the Pipes2Arrays() and Cmd2Array() routines.
 3) The command is checked for built-in calls which are 'exit' cd' and 'pwd'. pwd also handles output redirects.
 If the command is not built in, it calls ExecProgram() which executes the commands, and uses a while loop to chain commands together if they are piped.
 It also checks the command arrays for I/O redirects with a call to CheckRedirects(), which calls SetupRedirects() to return the I/O file descriptors and to do second and third level error checking.  (i.e checking the output file descriptor against any pipes the output may need to be sent to).

-At this point, it's worth introducing the process structure, since this is what gets passed around from function to function, mostly for convenience'
+At this point, it's worth introducing the process structure, since this is what gets passed around from function to function.

+Although the process structures'  [located in process.c/.h] main objective was to handle background routines, it also evolved into a convenient way to handle program execution, file redirecting, and command pipelining, since the I/O file descriptors, background flags, command contents, and more, can all be stored in the Process object, whose main constructor is AddProcess().